Nourish - Natural Hangover Tips for Before, During and After Drinking Alcohol

 Alternatively or additionally, add a pinch of sea salt and lemon juice to your water too to alkalize.

 Green juices and smoothies are fab as they’re high in minerals and electrolytes.

 Green tea – among the bazillion other things it’s good for, green tea benefits your overworking liver.

 Most people think a hangover is a good excuse to grease it up with burgers and fries.
 Uh uh.
 This will make you feel much worse come the morning.

 Instead enjoy your high-quality protein, good fats, healthy carbs, sulphur mineral-rich foods and fermented foods instead.

 Think green leafy veg, avocadoes, eggs, garlic, onions, cruciferous veggies, sauerkraut, kefir, nuts, seeds etc.

-Sulphur rich foods plays a big role in detoxification, and your liver could use all the help it can get after a heavy night’s drinking.
+Sulphur rich foods play a big role in detoxification, and your liver could use all the help it can get after a heavy night’s drinking.

 Other options are green juices and smoothies.
 These are highly alkalizing, which trust me, after all that alcohol, you’ll need!